aferust/bcaa/README.md

 # bcaa
-Simple associative array implementation for D (-betterC) that fits my needs.
+Simple associative array implementation for D (-betterC).

 !!!
 Do not use it WIP !!!